Maya Berović

-Maya Berović (Маја Беровић; born 8 July 1987) is a Bosnian singer.
+Maja Dragosav (born 8 July 1987), professionally known as Maya Berović, is a Serbian singer.
 Born in Ilijaš, she made her recording debut in 2007 with the album Život uživo.
-Maya saw initial success with the songs like "Džin i limunada" (2007), "Crno zlato" (2008) and "Devojačko prezime" (2011).
+Maya saw initial success with the songs like "Džin i limunada" (2007), "Crno zlato" (2008) and "Djevojačko prezime" (2011).

 Subsequently, Berović rose to substantial regional popularity by collaborating with rappers Jala Brat and Buba Corelli on her albums Viktorijina tajna (2017) and 7 (2018).
 Her song "Pravo vreme" is one of the most-viewed music videos by a former Yugoslav artist.
 In 2018, she embarked on a regional tour which kicked off with a fastest selling-concert at the Belgrade Arena.
 Berović has released ten studio albums.

 Early life

 Maja Berović was born 8 July 1987 in the village of Malešići, part of the Ilijaš municipality near Sarajevo, Bosnia and Herzegovina, to Bosnian Serb parents.
-Her birth name was often falsely reported as "Maida" and her ethnicity has been falsely disputed in the media, she is Bosnian.
+Her birth name was often falsely reported as "Maida" and her ethnicity has been disputed in the media.
 She lost her father when she was three years old.
 Berović lived in Malešići alongside her mother and older brother until the end of the Bosnian War in 1995, when she relocated to Bratunac where her mother was originally from.
 In a 2016 interview, Berović described her childhood during the Bosnian War:

 "I had the bad fortune to belong to the generation that grew up during the war in Bosnia.
 I carry many ugly, and beautiful memories from that period of my life.
 The ugly memories include my family's relocation in search of a peaceful life, even though, at the time, I was not fully aware of the horrors of the situation.
 I spent most of my days playing, like any child."

 In Bratunac, she attended school and first began practising music.
 From the age of 12 she used to sing in local discothèques every weekend until she turned 18.
 Berović grew up listening to artists such as Dragana Mirković, Lepa Brena and Ceca and lists them as her musical influences.